Putin says West has 'ignored' Russia's security concerns | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Russian president said a solution to the crisis is "not simple" but confirmed the Kremlin is open to more talks as tensions rise over Ukraine.
+The Russian president said a solution to the crisis is "not simple" but added that the Kremlin is open to more talks as tensions increase on Ukraine.
 The comments came after he met Hungarian Prime Minister Viktor Orban.

 Russian President Vladimir Putin said on Tuesday that the West had "ignored" Moscow's security concerns in his first public remarks over the Ukraine standoff in more than a month.